-- 10.1 We will write to you to inform you: - a) whether we have approved or refused your licence - b) if we approve a licence, whether we have given you an A-rating or B-rating c) the reasons for the decision, when we have refused your licence or approved it and given a B-rating d) if we have approved a licence, the maximum number of certificates of sponsorship (CoS) you will be allowed to assign.

-10.2 We send decision letters and return all original documents to the address given for the authorising officer on your online sponsor application.
+- 10.1 We will write to you to inform you: - a) whether we have approved or refused your application - b) the reasons for the decision, when we have refused your application - c) if we have approved a licence, the maximum number of certificates of sponsorship (CoS) you will be allowed to assign. - 10.2 We send decision letters and return all original documents to the address given for the authorising officer on your online sponsor application.
 We send all documents by recorded delivery.